Profiles of Valor: PO1 Marcus Luttrell (USN)

 It was the largest single-day loss of life in Operation Enduring Freedom and the worst loss for Naval Special Warfare operators since World War II.

-Marcus, who was blown over a ridge side by an RPG and rendered unconscious, was the Lone Survivor that day, as outlined in his outstanding book by that title.
+Marcus, who was blown over a ridge side by an RPG and rendered unconscious, was the Lone Survivor that day, as outlined later in his outstanding book by that title.

-He says in retrospect: “If this came to a vote, as it might, Axe was going to recommend the execution of the three Afghans.
+Of the mission, he says in retrospect: “If this came to a vote, as it might, Axe was going to recommend the execution of the three Afghans.
 And in my soul, I knew he was right.
 We could not possibly turn them loose.
 But my trouble is, I have another soul.
 My Christian soul.
 And it was crowding in on me.
 Something kept whispering in the back of my mind, it would be wrong to execute these unarmed men in cold blood.”

 With a bullet wound to one leg, shrapnel embedded in both legs, and three vertebrae cracked, he managed to evade enemy combatants over the next four days, the last three of which he survived with the aid of sympathetic Afghan villagers.
 The Taliban confronted those villagers several times, but they refused to give up Luttrell.
 One villager took a note from Marcus to a Marine outpost, and a massive operation was launched to successfully rescue him.